 The averages used in this report were compiled using data from all the participating dairy farms in this region unless noted otherwise.
-There may be regular dairy farms, part-time farms, dairy cash-crop farms, farm renters, partnerships, and corporations included in the average.
+There are regular dairy farms, dairy cash-crop farms, farm renters, partnerships, and corporations included in the average.
 These specific classifications are used to separate farms in the State Business Summary.